-\$ per American Depositary Share
+\$12.00 per American Depositary Share

-- Materialise NV, a Belgian limited liability company, is offering American Depositary Shares, or ADSs, and the selling shareholders identified in this prospectus are offering ADSs.
-We will not receive any proceeds from the sale of ADSs by the selling shareholders.
-Each ADS will represent one ordinary share with no nominal value per share. - We anticipate that the initial public offering price will be between and \$ per ADS.
-S - · This is our initial public offering and no public market currently exists for the ADSs or our ordinary shares. - · Proposed trading symbol: NASDAQ Global Market-MTLS
+- Materialise NV, a Belgian limited liability company, is offering 8,000,000 American Depositary Shares, or ADSs.
+Each ADS will represent one ordinary share with no nominal value per share. - The initial public offering price is \$12.00 per ADS.

+- This is our initial public offering and no public market currently exists for the ADSs or our ordinary shares. - Trading symbol: NASDAQ Global Select Market-MTLS